 Covered services in Medicare Advantage Plans

 Medicare Advantage Plans cover all Medicare services.
-Some Medicare Advantage Plans also offer extra coverage, like vision, hearing and dental coverage.
+See if a Medicare Advantage plan could be right for you.
 Learn more about what Medicare Advantage Plans cover.

 Rules for Medicare Advantage Plans

 Medicare pays a fixed amount for your care each month to the companies offering Medicare Advantage Plans.
 These companies must follow rules set by Medicare.

 Each Medicare Advantage Plan can charge different out-of-pocket costs.
 They can also have different rules for how you get services, like:

 - Whether you need a referral to see a specialist

 - If you have to go to doctors, facilities, or suppliers that belong to the plan for non-emergency or non-urgent care